cortex-js/compute-engine/src/docs/guide-expressions.md

 Note that symbols or functions can return `true` for `isNumber`, if their value is a number.
-Use `isLiteral` to distinguish literal numbers from other expressions that may have a number as their value.
+Use `isLiteral` to distinguish literal numbers from other expressions that may have a numeric value.

 ## Name Binding